jainam-24/Youtube_video_uploader_script/readme.md

-Certainly!
-Below is the provided text converted into Markdown format:

 ```markdown
 1. **Create a YouTube Channel**
    - Head over to YouTube and create a new channel if you haven't already.